ppaulbbismuth/ppaulbbismuth.github.io/projects/proj-3.md

 {% include image-static.html image="projects/proj-3/eq.jpg" %}

-It as then been simulated on MATLAB.
+It has then been simulated on MATLAB.
 It proves that a PID control loop allows the system to accurately takeoff, hover and land.

 {% include image-static.html image="projects/proj-3/sim.jpg" %}